turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * Do they resonate with you?
 Why/why not?
 * What do these top 4 qualities make you think about as you embark on Turing and your new career as a software developer?

-### Diving Deeper: Cohort Snapshots
-Take a look at the ....

-### Pair & Share
+### Small Group Discussions
-Find a partner to discuss:
+Find a group of 3-4 people to discuss:

 * Share your top 4 qualities from the survey OR your answers from the opening reflection.
 * If you were in a team together, how would you describe your ability to work together?